Immigration arrests have fallen sharply under Biden, ICE data show

 The change indicates the extent to which the Biden administration has been able to move forward with its plans to reshape U.S. immigration enforcement despite a U.S. District Court preliminary injunction halting its deportation freeze.

-The Biden administration has issued temporary guidelines to ICE officers narrowing their enforcement priorities to focus on national security threats, recent border crossers and criminals with aggravated felony convictions who pose a threat to public safety.
+The Biden administration has issued temporary guidelines to ICE officers narrowing their enforcement priorities to focus on national security threats, recent border-crossers and criminals with aggravated felony convictions who pose a threat to public safety.
 Officers must seek permission from senior supervisors in writing before attempting to arrest fugitives who do not fit those categories, a change that Biden officials say will make better use of the agency’s resources.

 Republican lawmakers and critics of the administration have slammed Biden’s enforcement approach.
 The administration has not yet published any information on the impact of the narrower priorities, but supporters say the guidelines will help reform a troubled agency by allowing officers to target violent offenders and the most serious public safety threats.